martijnvdb87/wordpress-plugin-tools/README.md

 ```

 #### Add a MetaBox to the PostType
-MetaBoxes on their own won't shown anywhere.
+MetaBoxes on their own won't be shown anywhere.
 They have to be added to a PostType.
 These methods will do exactly that.
 ```php
 $first_metabox = MetaBox::create('first-metabox');
 $second_metabox = MetaBox::create('second-metabox');